Running ASP.NET Core Applications as a Subfolder Application

 Why would I need to run out of a SubFolder?

 The specific scenario that I ran into was that recently I updated my old custom Blog engine, and decided to pull all my secondary blogs onto my own server from various blog publishing sites.
-I've always run my blog on my own hosted server, but a couple of product blogs ran on different hosting sites which I never used because they were terrible.
+I've always run my blog on my own hosted server and the main blog runs of its own sub-domain.
+But the other two blogs are small barely used product related blogs that ran on different hosting sites which I never used because they were terrible and it would be a better fit to just run them off the same site in /blog/ folder.

 With my recent site blog update - I finally moved the old WebForms app to .NET Core - and the much simplified deployment set up that comes with it, I decided to just run everything in house for these relatively low volume sites and get better, more consistent theming and a much easier publishing pipeline using Markdown Monster (using a new custom protocol - more on that in another post).